AyaAshraf419/Snake_ladder/README.md

   * Download all project files
   * After creation of new project in VS and making all settings on it, add all project file from your project options.
-  * change paths of photos and font file to your path, In changing to your paths please use / instead of\.
+  * change paths of photos and font file to your path, In changing to your paths please use / instead of'\'.

        ![ff](https://user-images.githubusercontent.com/104461730/166087112-070029c2-d538-4776-83f8-165be6e5081b.png)